 Uranus: On Seeing the Planet for the First Time

 Uranus is the seventh planet in our solar system.
-It is more than one billion miles away from earth.
+It is more than one billion miles away from Earth.
 It takes light from the ice giant nearly three hours to reach us.
-William Herschel discovered Uranus on March 13, 1781, from his garden in England, thinking the object was a comet.
+William Herschel discovered Uranus on March 13, 1781, from his garden in England, believing it was a comet at first.

 My Observations